sdcnku/micropython/docs/library/omv.image.rst

    A rainbow image is a color image with a unique color value for each 8-bitmask grayscale lighting value in an image.
 For example, it provides heat-map color to a thermal-image.

+   ``rgb_channel`` if set to 0/1/2 creates a rainbow image from either the R/G/B channel respectively if this method was called on an RGB565 image.

+   ``color_palette`` sets the color palette to use for rainbow conversion.

    Returns the image object so you can call another method using ``.`` notation.